Other European nationals

 Who are 'other European nationals'?

-- you were a student
+- you are a student, or

 What documents might you be asked for?